CCodeInspect/CCodeInspect/README.md

 > By the way, are you also curious about somethings on project and can not contact me?
 > You can send email to **302869907@qq.com** and i will reply in the instance if i can get your infomations .

-If you like ~~Pauline or me~~ or my projects, you can buy me a cup of ☕ coffee  / 🍦 or 🍰 a piece of cake at [llaichiyu Sponsors](https://.github.io/sponsor.html) to support me, click the button.
+If you like ~~Pauline or me~~ or my projects, you can buy me a cup of coffee ☕  or  a piece of cake 🍰 at [llaichiyu Sponsors](https://.github.io/sponsor.html) to support me, click the button.
 Your name will be shown at [https://llaichiyu.github.io/sponsor.html](https://llaichiyu.github.io/sponsor.html).

 <!--START_SECTION:sponsors-->
 <a href="https://llaichiyu.github.io/sponsor.html" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>